q Malkavian

 Maris Streck

-played in 40 decks, typically 2-4 copies
+played in 9 decks,

 A Justicar with a very powerful ability she can use multiple times during an action.
 She gets included even in other clans crypts just for her ability and title.